About the OFVGA

 Energy, Property & Infrastructure

-This committee works on a wide range of issues affecting fruit and vegetable farmers, from environmental regulations and wild life damage to taxation and food safety.
+This committee works on a wide range of issues affecting fruit and vegetable farmers, from mitigating energy cost impacts so that the sector can be competitive to promoting infrastructure, tax & land use policy that support sector growth.

 The OFVGA works to maintain close ties with its member organizations, industry stakeholders and partners, government liaisons and national bodies.